caleb531/ssh-wp-backup/README.md

 	- *e.g.* `~/public_html/mysite`
 - `remote_backup`: the absolute path to the database backup file to be created
 	- for security, this path should be outside of the `public_html/` directory
-	- the filename may include [date format sequences](http://strftime.org/) such as `%Y`
+	- the path may include [date format sequences](http://strftime.org/) such as `%Y`
 	- the utility will automatically create intermediate directories apart of the path if they do not exist
 	- *e.g.* `~/backups/mysitedb-%Y-%m-%d.sql.gz`
-- `local_backup`: the absolute path to the local backup file to be created (or the path to its containing directory)
+- `local_backup`: the absolute path to the local backup file to be created
-	- the filename may also include `date` format sequences
+	- the path may also include date format sequences
-	- like `remote_backup`, the utility will also create intermediate directories
+	- like `remote_backup`, the utility will also create intermediate directories if they do not exist
 	- *e.g.* `~/Documents/Backups/%Y-%m-%d/mysitedb-%H-%M-%S.sql.gz`
-	- *e.g.* `~/Documents/Backups`

 #### [ssh]

 - `user`: the name of the user under which to log in
-	- This is concatenated with the given hostname internally
-	- *e.g.* `myname`
 - `hostname`: the hostname or IP address used to connect.
 - `port`: the port number used to connect